 Bend open the tip of the hook about 10° to increase your success rate when setting the hook.
 Often times this can make all the difference when you know the crappie are biting but you can’t land them.

-The Right Hook Color
+The Right Hook and Lures

 If the classic silver or gold hook color is not producing the results you’d like, try switching to red.
 Many crappie anglers believe red hooks make the best hooks for crappie.
 Most popular brands will sell Aberdeen hooks in red.
-Mustad hooks are a solid choice:
+Mustad hooks are a solid choice.

 When fishing with minnows, the best hooks for crappie are sharp, light-wire, and have a long shank.
 The best sizes are #2, #4, or #6.
 All of these characteristics can be had with the Aberdeen style hook.
 If you get a lot of bites but can’t hook them, try sizing up the hook or opening the hook up slightly.
 Lastly, give red colored hooks a try.
 They can be more enticing to a crappie than the standard gold and silver.
 Get out on the water and give these tips a try and you’ll be reeling in your limit!